abbotts/cray-acc-mapper/README.md

     <your command> 2>&1 | python3 -c 'import sys,time;sys.stdout.write("".join(( " ".join((str(time.clock_gettime(time.CLOCK_MONOTONIC)), line))) for line in sys.stdin ))'
 ```

 Finally, you'll probably need to do something to synchronize output so you don't have processes clobbering each other.
 For `aprun` that can be `-T`.
-I'm not sure how to do it for slurm yet.
+I'm not sure how to do it for slurm yet, but if you use the `-l` option suggested above it should work.

 For example, here's my batch script for LULESH on Kay:

 ```
     #! /bin/bash